je265/twitcher/RAILWAY_DEPLOYMENT.md

 ## 🔧 **Current Issue Fixed:**

 The build was failing because:
-- Railway was trying to deploy from `/apps/web` directory
+- Railway was trying to use Docker instead of NIXPACKS
-- But `pnpm-lock.yaml` exists in the root directory
+- Docker build context was incorrect for the monorepo structure
-- The Dockerfile expected root-level access
+- Missing files in the build context

 ## ✅ **Solution Applied:**

-1. **Updated Railway Configuration**: Both services now deploy from root directory (`/`)
+1. **Removed .dockerignore** - This was interfering with Railway's build system
-2. **Fixed Build Commands**: Using proper pnpm workspace commands
+2. **Updated Railway Configuration** - Root level now handles the build
-3. **Added .railwayignore**: Excludes unnecessary files from deployment
+3. **Simplified App Configurations** - Individual apps no longer need complex build commands

 ## 🚀 **Next Steps:**